tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-reference-data-api.md

   }
   ```

-* **InvalidInput:Payload key should not contain any non-key property.** indicates that JSON request body query items should not contain any properties that are not key properties (those specified in the reference set schema).
+* **InvalidInput: Payload key should not contain any non-key property.** indicates that JSON request body query items should not contain any properties that are not key properties (those properties specified in the reference set schema).
 Key properties can be found in Azure portal.

   ```JSON
   {